How Schools are Selected: Our Methodology

 These categories capture the qualities that make an adult learner’s experience efficient, flexible, and worthwhile.
 They also guide the way we review data, evaluate institutional practices, and ultimately decide which schools to recognize.

 We do not rank schools.
-Instead, we build curated cohorts of institutions that offer a variety of strong, flexible pathways for adults returning to finish their degrees.
+Instead, we curate cohorts of institutions that demonstrate meaningful, sustained support for adults returning to complete a degree.

 What’s New for 2026

-For 2026, we refined our approach to place greater emphasis on a school’s long-term track record, student support resources, and institutional history of serving adult learners.
+For 2026, we refined our approach to place greater emphasis on an institution’s long-term track record, adult-focused support infrastructure, and history of serving nontraditional learners.

 This shift allows us to better identify institutions that consistently invest in adult learners—even when those strengths don’t always appear fully in national datasets.